Kurocado-Studio/iam/README.md

 # Kurocado Studio Identity & Access Management

-The Auth0 React SDK is a lightweight library that enhances auth0-react by providing custom hooks for authentication, Role-Based Access Control (RBAC), session management, and permissions handling.
-It simplifies integrating Auth0 authentication in React applications by reducing boilerplate code and enforcing best practices.

 ### Project Status

 [Identity and Access Management](https://kurocado-studio.github.io/iam) is in the early stages of